grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/fs/_index.md

 {{< docs/shared source="k6" lookup="experimental-module.md" version="<K6_VERSION>" >}}

 The k6 filesystem experimental module provides a memory-efficient way to handle file interactions within your test scripts.
-It currently offers support for opening files, reading their content, and seeking through their content, and retrieving metadata about them.
+It currently offers support for opening files, reading their content, seeking through their content, and retrieving metadata about them.

 ### Memory efficiency